 - A decision on a non-notified resource consent should be issued within 10 to 50 working days (see below for further detail).

 - A decision on a limited notified consent should be issued within 100 working days if a hearing is held (60 working days if no hearing).

 - A decision on a publicly notified resource consent should be issued within 130 working days if a hearing is held (60 working days if no hearing).

 (all time is calculated from the date the application was first lodged)

-The applicant/consent holder (and/or a submitter in the case of a notified consent) has a right to appeal the decision of the consent authority to the Environment Court (unless the application was for a boundary activity, a subdivision consent or a residential activity, unless any of these had a non-complying activity status) (s120).
+The applicant/consent holder (and/or a submitter in the case of a notified consent) has a right to appeal the decision of the consent authority to the Environment Court (unless the application was for a boundary activity (unless it had had a non-complying activity status)) (s120).